2021 J. Lohr Estates Flume Crossing Sauvignon Blanc

 Arroyo Seco, Monterey County, CA

-Serve as an aperitif with goat cheese, oysters, or sardines, or enjoy as an entrée with sushi, sashimi, or baked tilapia with Thai basil.
+Serve as an aperitif with herbed goat cheese, oysters, or sardines, and enjoy as an entrée with sushi, sashimi, or tilapia with lime- chimichurri marinade.

-Maturation: Aged in puncheon, barrel, stainless barrel and stainless tank, with 70% in stainless and 30% in barrel (20% new wood barrels)
+Maturation: Aged in puncheon, barrel, stainless steel barrel, and stainless steel tank, with 70% in stainless steel and 30% in wood (20% new wood)

 Barrel Type: New and used acacia barrels; neutral French oak barrels; stainless steel barrels